 LIDAR has long been used in geology and archaeology to find abnormalities underground.
 Decaying root systems of long felled trees harbor Ammillaria fungus.
 This harbors oak root fungus and causes the tree to prematurely die.
 The use of LIDAR has been proposed to pinpoint locations of these hidden underground root systems and strategically dig them up.
 Lotusland has plans to experiment with this technology to aid in eradicating old infected root systems.

 As plant communities around the world become encroached upon by development, countless plant genetics are being lost.
 Lotusland is not only a beautiful botanical garden, it is also a research facility that harbors plants that have become lost to the continents where they once belonged.

 An example of the rare Cycads in cultivation at Lotusland are the large specimens of Encephalartos woodii.
 According to Wikipedia, the “wood’s cycad is a rare cycad in the genus Encephalartos and is endemic to the oNgoye Forest of KwaZulu-Natal, South Africa.
 It is one of the rarest plants in the world, being extinct in the wild with all specimens being clones of the type.”

 Through cultivation and breeding programs, Lotusland has been able to preserve and gift back populations of rare cycads to botanical gardens in South Africa where these populations have been lost due to poaching or urban encroachment.
 They also share the pollen from these cycads with other research gardens in efforts to continue lost or endangered genetic lines.

-Before the rise of angiosperms (flowering plants), earth was dominated by cone bearing plants we call gymnosperms.
+Before the rise of angiosperms (flowering plants), the earth was dominated by cone-bearing plants we call gymnosperms.
 Cycad fossil records date back 280-350 million years ago.
 They are gymnosperms that appear in the fossil record from the time of the dinosaurs, so they have affectionately been affixed the moniker “dinosaur food.”